marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part5.md

 }
 </pre>

-Sekarang coba lagi, Coba simpan dan muat berkas xml.
-Setelah memulai ulang, ini seharusnya secara otomatis memuat berkas terakhir digunakan.
+Now, test again.
+Try saving and loading the xml file.
+After a restart, it should automatically load the last used file.

-## Bagaimana Ini Bekerja
+## How It Works

-Mari kita lihat bagaimana semua ini berfungsi:
+Let's see how it all works together:

-1. Aplikasi telah dijalankan menggunakan metode `main(...)` didalam `MainApp`.
+1. The application is started using the `main(...)` method inside `MainApp`.
-2. Pembangun `public MainApp()` dipanggil dan menambah beberapa contoh data.
+2. The constructor `public MainApp()` is called and adds some sample data.
-3. Metode `MainApp`s `start(...)` dipanggil dan memanggil `initRootLayout()` untuk menginisialisasi tata letak dasar dari `RootLayout.fxml`.
-Berkas fxml memiliki informasi mengenai pengendali mana yang digunakan dan hubungan tampilan pada `RootLayoutController`.
+3. `MainApp`s `start(...)` method is called and calls `initRootLayout()` to initialize the root layout from `RootLayout.fxml`.
+The fxml file has the information about which controller to use and links the view to its `RootLayoutController`.
-4. `MainApp` mendapat `RootLayoutController` dari pemuat fxml, dan melewatkan sebuah referensi ke pengendali itu sendiri.
-Dengan referensi ni, pengendali dapat mengakses publik metode dari `MainApp`.
+4. The `MainApp` gets the `RootLayoutController` from the fxml loader and passes a reference to itself to the controller.
+With this reference the controller can later access the (public) methods of `MainApp`.
-5. Pada akhir metode `initRootLayout()`kita akan mencoba untuk mendapatkan berkasperson yang terakhir dibuka dari `Preferences` Jika Preferences telah tau berkas XML, kita akan memuat data dari berkas XML ini.
-Ini tampaknya akan menulis ulang data contoh dari pembangun.
+5. At the end of the `initRootLayout()` method we try to get the *last opened person file* from `Preferences`.
+If the `Preferences` know about such an XML file, we'll load the data from this XML file.
+This will apparently overwrite the sample data from the constructor.

-### Berikutnya
+### What's Next?

-Pada Tutorial [Bagian 6](/java/javafx-8-tutorial-part6/) kita akan menambah bagan statistika tanggal lahir.
+In Tutorial [Part 6](/java/javafx-8-tutorial-part6/) we'll add a birthday statistics chart.

-##### Beberapa artikel menarik lainnya
+##### Some other articles you might find interesting

 * [JavaFX Dialogs](/blog/javafx-8-dialogs/)
 * [JavaFX Date Picker](/blog/javafx-8-date-picker/)